jaeyk/academic-kickstart/content/home/bio.md

 +++

 I was born and raised in South Korea, but I had also lived in Hong Kong and Taiwan by the time I finished college.
 I moved to the San Francisco Bay Area in 2014 as a graduate student in political science at UC Berkeley.
 Before my graduate studies, I worked in the tech industry in South Korea.
 I was a strategy manager at a software startup and served on the advisory board of [Naver](https://en.wikipedia.org/wiki/Naver), “The Google of South Korea.”
-When I do not write or code, I enjoy running (usually 10-15k), strength and conditioning workouts (I was a member of UC Berkeley Taekwondo and Wushu club), and cooking (mostly Korean home-cooking).
+When I do not write or code, I enjoy running (usually 10-15k), reading, and cooking (mostly Korean and occasionally Chinese).

+I came from a low-income background and has fought a constant, uphill battle, to pursue my academic career.
+I am committed to increasing diversity and inclusion in computational social science through my research, teaching, and mentoring.